 Normal Function

-The ATRX protein appears to regulate the expression of two genes, HBA1 and HBA2, that are necessary for the production of hemoglobin.
-Hemoglobin is the protein in red blood cells that carries oxygen to cells throughout the body.
-Other genes regulated by the ATRX protein have not been identified.
+Two of the genes that the ATRX protein appears to regulate are HBA1 and HBA2.
+These genes are necessary to produce hemoglobin, which is the protein in red blood cells that carries oxygen to cells throughout the body.

 Health Conditions Related to Genetic Changes